 The air quality indexes are standards used by government agencies to consistently measure the levels of pollution in the air.
 Air quality indexes can vary by country.
 The most common and significant pollutants measured across the globe are levels of particulate matter, VOCs, O3 (ozone), CO (carbon monoxide), SO2 (sulfur dioxide), and NO2 (nitrogen dioxide).

 Particulate matter (PM) pollution in the air is a mixture of extremely small solid and liquid particles.
 These particulates can have significant health effects when inhaled, as they affect the lungs and heart.
 The particulates are measured on a scale using micrometers.
-Particulate matter that is 10 micrometers in diameter or less is small enough to be inhaled into a person’s lungs.
+Particulate matter that measures 10 micrometers in diameter or less is small enough to be inhaled into a person’s lungs.
 Some matter is even small enough to enter a person’s circulatory system from the lungs.
 For these reasons, particular matter that is 2.5 micrometers to 10 micrometers in diameter (PM10) and that which is less than 2.5 micrometers in diameter (PM2.5) is of particular concern.
 To put these numbers in perspective, a human hair is usually 50-70 micrometers in diameter.
 That’s 5-7 times as wide as the particles in the air.

 Exposure to particulate matter can have the follow health effects: